 - You can't be paid any other compensation or benefits in addition to the hourly pay rate.

 - Without exception, a maximum of 960 hours can be worked within a fiscal year (July 1 to June 30).
-Nonpaid or volunteer hours can't be used in order to exceed 960 hours in a fiscal year.
+Nonpaid or volunteer hours can't be used to exceed 960 hours in a fiscal year.

 - You will not accrue service credit or any additional retirement rights or benefits.